MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Introduction

 In this section, we introduce the preliminaries for our approach to reconstructing model metamers via differentiable rendering.
+We first define model metamers, and then recap the physically based (differentiable) rendering machinery that MRD builds on.
+Readers already familiar with physically based differentiable rendering may skip the rendering preliminaries and continue to the Methods (Section~\ref{sec:general-methods}); the model-metamer definition below, however, is central to how we interpret our results.

 Our goal is to reconstruct a scene and its parameters (or a subset), given a set of latent representations of ground-truth images.
 Due to the nature of stochastic gradient descent, the reconstruction will approximate the ground truth, and therefore, will inevitably lead to a different set of scene parameters that are perceived as visually similar by the neural networks used.
 For the reconstruction, we use six different neural networks, which we categorize into classical convolutional neural networks, perceptual metrics, and, lastly, a pair of modern vision transformers.

-In the following, we will briefly recap the methods from the different fields on which our work is based on.
+In the following, we will briefly recap the methods from the different fields on which our work is based.

-\paragraph{Model Metamers} We define model metamers as stimuli that produce the same latent representation, because latent equivalence is the most direct and principled notion of representational indistinguishability in deep networks.
+\paragraph{Model Metamers} We define model metamers as physically-different stimuli that produce the same latent representation, because latent equivalence is the most direct and principled notion of representational indistinguishability in deep networks.
 Modern models operate entirely on their internal feature representations, and any downstream behavior is fully determined by these latent codes.
 Inputs that map to the same point (or an equivalence neighborhood) in latent space, therefore, belong to the same representational equivalence class and are functionally indistinguishable to the model.
 This definition also captures the model’s learned invariances, respects the geometry of its representation, and avoids the limitations of pixel-based or perceptual similarity metrics.
-By establishing the similarity levels achieved in the baseline reconstruction run, we obtain a criterion for declaring metamers in subsequent experiments: here, we define stimuli whose latent similarity matches this reference level as metameric with respect to the model.